 Yearly Spring Cleaning Tasks Around the Home

 Just like my fall cleaning post, there are tasks that should be twice a year around the home.
-And if these things are done it ensures you won’t be spending extra money in maintenance if these items were not kept up.
+And if these things are done it ensures you won’t be spending extra money in maintenance of these items not being kept up.

 - Check the gutters to ensure they are clean and free of debris